wangzhicong/IERG4210_2017/phase2.md

 1155092208 wang zhicong
 home page http://13.228.142.209/

-you can goto folder test to check disabled directory index.
+you can create a folder test to check disabled directory index.

 Why do we need elastic IP?
 we bind the elastic IP with the instance. so it is easy to change instance if the previous one has something wrong.